koxx12-dev/aliucord-plugins/ScamDetector/README.md

-# Hello World
+# ScamDetector

-Adds a simple /hello slash command that will respond with "Hello World!"
+Shows a popup when a scam message it detected